About Yamiche @yamiche

 Before joining The Times, she was a national breaking news reporter for USA Today and traveled across the country to cover stories including the school shooting in Newtown, Conn., the death of Trayvon Martin in Sanford, Fla. and the police related protests in Ferguson, Mo. and Baltimore, Md.
 Alcindor’s overall goal is to be a civil rights journalist and she was inspired by the late PBS NewsHour anchor Gwen Ifill.

+In 2020, the White House Correspondents’ Association named Alcindor the recipient of the Aldo Beckman Award for Overall Excellence in White House Coverage.
+She has also been honored with the Ifill Next Generation Award by Simmons University and NextGen Leader Award by the Georgetown Entertainment & Media Alliance.
 In 2017, she won an award in a tribute to Ifill during Syracuse University's Toner Prize ceremony.
 She is a member of the National Association of Black Journalists and was named the organization’s "Emerging Journalist of the Year" in 2013.

 Alcindor earned a master's degree in broadcast news and documentary filmmaking from New York University and a bachelor's in English, government and African American studies from Georgetown University.
 A native of Miami, Fla., Yamiche is married to a fellow journalist and is the daughter of Haitian immigrants who met while attending Boston College.

 Yamiche’s Recent Stories

 Nation May 04In unprecedented day at U.S. Supreme Court, justices hear arguments by phone